United States Senate: Impeachment trials

 The Constitution empowers the House of Representatives to impeach federal officials for "Treason, Bribery, or other high Crimes and Misdemeanors" and empowers the Senate to try such impeachments.
 If the sitting president of the United States is being tried, the chief justice of the United States presides over the trial.
 During an impeachment trial, senators are constitutionally required to sit on oath or affirmation.

 Conviction requires a two-thirds majority of the senators present.
 A convicted official is automatically removed from office; in addition, the Senate may stipulate that the defendant be banned from holding office.
 No further punishment is permitted during the impeachment proceedings; however, the party may face criminal penalties in a normal court of law.

-The House of Representatives has impeached sixteen officials, of whom seven were convicted (one resigned before the Senate could complete the trial).
+The House of Representatives has impeached sixteen officials, of whom seven were convicted.
+One resigned before the Senate could complete the trial.
 Only three presidents have been impeached: Andrew Johnson in 1868, Bill Clinton in 1998, and Donald Trump in 2019 and 2021.
 The trials of Johnson, Clinton and both Trump trials ended in acquittal; in Johnson's case, the Senate fell one vote short of the two-thirds majority required for conviction.

 Election of the vice president

 Under the Twelfth Amendment, the Senate has the power to elect the vice president if no vice-presidential candidate receives a majority of votes in the Electoral College.
 The Twelfth Amendment requires the Senate to choose from the two candidates with the highest numbers of electoral votes.
 Electoral College deadlocks are rare.
 The Senate has only broken a deadlock once; in 1837, it elected Richard Mentor Johnson.
-The House elects the president if the Electoral College deadlocks on that choice.